Responding to an F1 Student Visa DUI, Criminal Arrest or Deportation

 All of us dread the call notifying us that one of our students has been arrested

 The type of advice and assistance provided to an international student or exchange scholar enrolled in the Student and Exchange Visitor Program who has been arrested is similar to that provided to a US citizen, with the exception of the overlay of culture and immigration.

-International students may not understand the US criminal justice system, and their legal situation could be complicated because of their immigration status.
+Even a minor crime or DUI first offense and student visa can be revoked and start the process of an F1 student visa deportation.
 International advisers should follow established campus policies and procedures in providing advice and assistance.
 In particular, it is important to limit advice to the areas of staff expertise and refer the student to qualified practitioners when expert advice is required.

 Advise the student to be cautious until they've spoken with legal counsel

 For example, if you are serving as the student's attorney or clergy, your conversations could be privileged.
 If any part of your conversation is considered an educational record, it could be protected by FERPA.
-In general, be cautious, and advise the student to do the same, until the student has an opportunity to speak with counsel.
+In general, be cautious, and advise the student to do the same, until the student has an opportunity to speak with a criminal defense attorney.

 1) Immigration status complicates almost every legal violation because a guilty plea, a plea of no contest, or even attending a program for offenders may impact immigration status.

 An international student facing criminal charges should seek advice from counsel with expertise in both criminal and immigration law.

 Such offices include, dean of students, judicial affairs, university counsel, university relations, campus police and any unit which could be brought into the situation by surprise (for example, with a call from the family, the victim or the family of the victim of the crime, the media, and so on).
 Some campuses require students to notify a specific office of arrests; others may not.

 4) Advise the student to notify the academic adviser and professors, especially if the student will be unable to attend classes.
 If the student asks for your help on this, then do it without providing any case-relevant or any more information than you need to.

-5) Talk with the police.
 Where is the student being held?
 What are the charges?
 Who has custody of the student?
 Police, ICE, etc.?
 (If held by ICE, you can locate them here) Is the student eligible for bail?
 Has a court appearance been scheduled?
 When?
 Follow your campus policy with respect to visiting the student in jail or accompanying the student to court.

 If the student was arrested by the campus police, they will know the details of the situation.
 But if the student was arrested off campus, you'll need to learn which jurisdiction.
 Your campus police can provide assistance in finding out what happened, which law enforcement agencies are involved, and where the student is.